kirankunapuli/kirankunapuli/README.md

 - ⚡ Fun fact: ...
 -->

-### Data Scientist at ADP, Hyderabad | Kaggle 2x Expert
+### Principal Data Scientist at Tokopedia, Hyderabad | Kaggle 2x Expert

-I have around 8 years of total IT experience with 5+ years of experience as Data Scientist, currently working at ADP, Hyderabad.
+I have 8+ years of total IT experience with 5+ years of experience as Data Scientist, currently working at Tokopedia, Hyderabad.

+- 2021 - Present: Principal Data Scientist at Tokopedia, Hyderabad.

-- 2019 - Present: Data Scientist at ADP, Hyderabad.
+- 2019 - 2021: Data Scientist at ADP, Hyderabad.

 - 2017 - 2019: Data Scientist at DBS Bank, Hyderabad.